erxes/erxes/docs/docs/installation/ubuntu.md

 title: Ubuntu 16.04/18.04 LTS
 ---

-Manual installation on Ubuntu 16.04/18.04 LTS.
+This document explains how to manually install Ubuntu 16.04 / 18.04 LTS.

 ## Prerequisites